DrakerAnderson/Visualization-Project/README.md

-Project 3 Data Visualization
+# Header Project 3 Data Visualization

 CONTENTS:

-Outputs Folder: Consists of 4 (four) CSV files created: kickoff_returns_merged.csv, kickoff_returns_cleaned.csv, seasonal_stats_summary.csv
+1. Outputs Folder: Consists of 4 (four) CSV files created: kickoff_returns_merged.csv, kickoff_returns_cleaned.csv, seasonal_stats_summary.csv
-Resources Folder: Consists of the original starter code from "https://www.nfl.com" original_merge.ipynb, stats by season.ipynb, kickoff_data_cleaned.ipynb  : Jupiter notebooks used to clean the data and produce csv files for import.
+2. Resources Folder: Consists of the original starter code from "https://www.nfl.com"
+3. original_merge.ipynb, stats by season.ipynb, kickoff_data_cleaned.ipynb  : Jupiter notebooks used to clean the data and produce csv files for import.
-Kickoff_Returns_data.sql: copy of the schema file converted into a format that can be imported into quickdbd app.
+4. Kickoff_Returns_data.sql: copy of the schema file converted into a format that can be imported into quickdbd app.

 Chris and Draker work together to analyze important rule changes in the NFL that altered special teams stats during kickoffs

 Project Requirements
-This project meets the following technical specifications:
+  -This project meets the following technical specifications:
-Visualizations: Created with Python (e.g. Matplotlib, Pandas plotting, seaborn)
+  -Visualizations: Created with Python (e.g. Matplotlib, Pandas plotting, seaborn)
-Database: Data stored in and extracted from a PostgreSQL database.
+  -Database: Data stored in and extracted from a PostgreSQL database.
-New Library: Includes the use of seaborn, a Python library not covered in class.
+  -New Library: Includes the use of seaborn, a Python library not covered in class.
-Dataset: Powered by a dataset with over 100 records, featuring NFL team statistics from 1970 to 2022 User Interaction: Includes user-driven interaction, such as HTML menus and dropdowns to display JavaScript-powered visualizations.
+  -Dataset: Powered by a dataset with over 100 records, featuring NFL team statistics from 1970 to 2022 -User Interaction: Includes user-driven interaction, such as HTML menus and dropdowns to display JavaScript-powered visualizations.

-Dataset Description
+Dataset Description:
-The dataset used in this project includes NFL kickoff return data from 1990 to 2020, with a focus on the following rule changes:
+The dataset used in this project includes NFL kickoff return data from 1990 to 2020, with a focus on the following rule changes and events:
+  - 1974: Kickoff line moved to the 30-yard line
+  - 1984: players strike leading to less teams playing and shortened schedules

-1994: Kickoff line moved from the 35-yard line to the 30-yard line
+  - 1994: Kickoff line moved from the 35-yard line to the 30-yard line
-2011: Kickoff line moved from the 30-yard line to the 35-yard line
+  - 2011: Kickoff line moved from the 30-yard line to the 35-yard line

 The dataset includes the following metrics:
-Return yards
+  - Return yards
-Touchdowns
+  - Touchdowns

 Visualizations
 The project includes a range of interactive visualizations, including: